kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module9-controllerha.md

     The HA configuration is initiated at the background using the CLI commands.
 First, the primary controller is configured.
 On success, the secondary controller is configured.
 Both the devices reboot once the HA is enabled.
 This process may take up to 2.5 minutes to complete.

 11. After the HA is initiated, the **Redundancy Summary** under **High Availability** tab displays the **Sync Status** as **HA Pairing is in Progress**.
-When Cisco DNA Center finds that the HA pairing is successful, the **Sync Status** becomes **Complete**.
+When Catalyst Center finds that the HA pairing is successful, the **Sync Status** becomes **Complete**.

     This is triggered by the inventory poller or manual resynchronization.
-By now, the secondary controller (Catalyst 9800 Series Wireless Controller 2) is deleted from Cisco DNA Center.
+By now, the secondary controller (Catalyst 9800 Series Wireless Controller 2) is deleted from Catalyst Center.
 This flow indicates successful HA configuration in the Catalyst 9800 Series Wireless Controller.

 12. To manually resynchronize the controller, on the `Provision>Network Devices>Inventory` window, select the controller that you want to synchronize manually.